Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Introduction

-DM particles production is searched in events containing another visible particles, whether this visible one is initial state radiation or final state radiation, the idea is introduced in a band of models referred to as Mono-X, where X is the visible particle that recoil against the dark sector particles. the idea was applied firstly for the search of DM candidates produced alongside the SM particles at the LHC, Mono-(W/Z/jets) were studied in \cite{R35,R450,R45055}, Mono-$\gamma$ and Mono-Higgs results were reported in \cite{photon} and \cite{R36} respectively.
-The same methodology has been extended to include searches for DM alongside new hypothetical BSM particles \cite{R12,R38}, such as Z$^{\prime}$ in our present study \cite{R1}.
-The new Z$^{\prime}$ gauge boson is raised from a lot of extensions of the Standard Model (SM), it is a heavy neutral boson predicted by some of beyond the SM theories \cite{R13,R14,R15,R16}.\\ This study is complementary to the results from the ATLAS experiment at 13 TeV, that was reported in \cite{R37}, and the results at 8 TeV reported in \cite{ATLAS8}. in the present study, we consider the muonic decay of Z$^{\prime}$.\\ The sensitivity of the CMS experiment to the model, in the muonic channel, and the possibility of such research were studied and reported in \cite{ourpaper}.
-In the present results, we use the open CMS data samples provided by the CMS open data project \cite{R21}, for pp collision at c.m.e of 8 TeV and corresponding to a total integrated luminosity of $11.6~fb^{-1}$.
-The status, performance and opportunities for the use of the open CMS data were reported in \cite{R3,Ropendata}.\\ In the next section, we introduce the theoretical model, in section \ref{section:CMS}, we mention in abstract the CMS detector and the reconstruction techniques.
+The results presented in this paper are complementary to those from the ATLAS collaboration performed at 13 TeV centre of mass energy, that was reported in \cite{R37}.
+They studied two simplified scenarios of the Mono-Z$^{\prime}$ model considering the hadronic decay of Z$^{\prime}$, while in our present work we study the Effective Field Theory (EFT) formalism of the Mono-Z$^{\prime}$ model in addition to the simplified scenario considering the muonic decay of Z$^{\prime}$.

+In the present work, we used the CMS open Monte Carlo samples and the open CMS real experimental data samples provided by the CMS open data project \cite{R21}, for pp collision at 8 TeV centre of mass energy and corresponding to a total integrated luminosity of $11.6$ fb$^{-1}$.
+The status, performance and opportunities for the use of the open CMS data were reported in \cite{R3,Ropendata}.

+In the next section, we introduce the theoretical model, in section \ref{section:CMS}, we mention in brief the CMS detector and the reconstruction techniques.
 The data samples are introduced in section \ref{section:MCandDat}, including the MC simulation of the model signals, the MC simulation of the SM backgrounds and the CMS data sample.
 The method for the estimation of the contribution of each of the SM background channels is introduced in section \ref{section:Backgrounds}.
 The search strategy and the selection criteria are discussed in section \ref{section:AnSelection}, followed by the estimation of the total uncertainty in section \ref{section:Uncertainties}, and finally the results including the statistical interpretation and the exclusion limits are introduced in section \ref{section:Results}.